October 19, 2024

 Weather Protection

 The "GTX" in the Lowa Innox Pro GTX Mid stands for GORE-TEX.
 GORE remains the most reliable waterproofing in the outdoor industry.
 GORE-TEX membranes are sewn inside hiking boots to keep out rain and snow.
 They also breathe evaporated moisture vapor when your feet get warm.
 That's a plus.
-My pair performed as expected on two longer hikes in shallow snow and snow melt—a soggy, slushy, and sometimes icy 12-mile loop through Moshannon State Forest and an 11-mile hike through light snow and mud on the Golden Eagle and Dragon's Back trails in Pine Creek Canyon, Pennsylvania.
+My pair performed as expected on two longer hikes in shallow snow and snow melt—a soggy, slushy, and sometimes icy 12-mile loop through Moshannon State Forest and an 11-mile hike through light snow and mud on the Golden Eagle and Dragon's Back trails in Pennsylvania's Pine Creek Canyon.

 Traction